shaoruu/not-so-modern-graphql-tutorial/README.md

 }
 ```

+There are only two important key points I want to mention here:

+1. `type Subscription`
+   - New type! use `subscription { }` instead of `mutation { }` for outer-most layer.
+2. new keyword `enum`
+   - An enum specifies a set of **`Strings`** that you can use throughout your schema.
+   - When you define an Enum, you are basically defining a set of **fixed** Strings.

-The resolver of GraphQL subscriptions are a bit trickier.
+The resolver of GraphQL subscriptions is a bit trickier.
 Since you are now not only querying or mutating data, but actually setting up a websocket link between the client and the server, you need **pubsub** system on the server-side.

 Looking back to index.js, we can now clearly see the initialization of a `PubSub` instance.
 We then pass it into `context` option in the GraphQLServer.